zhutoutoutousan/A-study-note-as-a-beginner/self/log_overall-306_840.md

               - [*How to Time-Stamp a Digital Document*](https://www.anf.es/pdf/Haber_Stornetta.pdf)
           - [Superdatascience](https://www.superdatascience.com/blockchain/)
     - Cloud Computing
-      - AWS AppSync & Amplify with React & GraphQL - Complete Guide --> **ACTIVE** 10min/day
+      - AWS AppSync & Amplify with React & GraphQL - Complete Guide --> **ACTIVE** 15min/day
         - RULE
           - *If one video is longer than 10 minutes, ramp up to the length of its video but not more than 100% time surcharge*
           - *Next.js has troubles settling in windows env, do it on Cloud9*
           - *Hey, bxxxh.
 You're draining my wallet by ramping it up to t2.medium, finish this damn course and terminate it!*
+          - *Shallow follow-along after 80% due to VTL language skill required*
         - Issue
           - Next.js + Cloud9 + Appsync
             - `Unhandled Runtime Error TypeError: require.e is not a function`